Atlassian Marketplace Partner Agreement

 13.1.
 By Atlassian.
 Subject to the terms and conditions of this Agreement: (1) Atlassian shall defend a Marketplace Partner of a Paid-via-Atlassian App from claims by third parties alleging that the Atlassian Marketplace itself, when used in connection with such App, infringes such third party’s United States, European Union, or EU member state registered copyright or trademark and (2) Atlassian shall pay damages finally awarded by a court of competent jurisdiction against such Marketplace Partner for such a claim or, if Atlassian settles the claim, the settlement amounts.
 Atlassian’s obligations in this Section 13.1 apply only to the Atlassian Marketplace itself and not to any Marketplace Apps, the Atlassian Platform, other Atlassian products or services, or other third party content hosted on or used with the Atlassian Marketplace, and in any case Atlassian’s obligations do not apply if the alleged infringement, misappropriation or violation resulted from any modifications, combinations, or unauthorized use of the Atlassian Marketplace.
 As a condition to Atlassian’s obligations under this Section 13.1, you must provide Atlassian (i) prompt written notice of the claim (and in any event notice in sufficient time for Atlassian to respond without prejudice), (ii) the exclusive right to control and direct the investigation, settlement and defense (if applicable) of the claim, and (iii) all reasonable necessary cooperation.
 This Section 13.1 sets forth Atlassian’s sole liability and your exclusive remedy with respect to third party claims of intellectual property rights infringement.

 13.2.
 By You.
-You will indemnify, defend and hold Atlassian and its subsidiaries (including its respective affiliates, officers, directors, employees, contractors and assigns) harmless from and against any loss, claim, liability, damage, action or cause of action (including reasonable attorneys’ fees) arising out of any third party claim relating to any (i) Content or the use of Content (including any claims made by or arising from end users), (ii) your breach or alleged breach of this Agreement, or (iii) any Security Incidents caused by your Apps or third party services supporting your Apps (individually, a “Claim,” and collectively, the “Claims”).
+You will indemnify, defend and hold harmless Atlassian and its subsidiaries (including its respective affiliates, officers, directors, employees, contractors and assigns) from and against any loss, claim, liability, damage, action or cause of action (including reasonable attorneys’ fees) arising out of any third party claim relating to (i) any Content or the use of Content (including any claims made by or arising from end users), (ii) your breach or alleged breach of this Agreement, or (iii) any Security Incidents caused by your Apps or third party services supporting your Apps (individually, a “Claim,” and collectively, the “Claims”).
 In any defense or settlement negotiations, you will keep Atlassian apprised of all relevant developments, including the choice of counsel.
 Atlassian may participate in the defense or settlement of any Claim at its own expense.
 You will provide Atlassian with reasonable notice of any judgment entered against Atlassian or any settlement terms offered to settle a Claim and you will not consent to the entry of a judgment or settle a Claim without Atlassian’s prior written consent, which we may not unreasonably withhold.
 If you do not promptly assume and reasonably conduct the defense of a Claim or take reasonable action to settle any such Claim after being provided with sufficient reasonable advance notice to evaluate the Claim, then Atlassian may take control of the defense (without limiting your indemnification obligations).
 Your obligations under this Section 13.2 are independent of your other obligations under the Agreement.

 14. Atlassian Confidential Information